waiyankyaw-william/responsive-screeno-video-and-streaming-website-with-html-and-css/README.md

 <br>
 > Design Credit:
 >
 > Design by Mihajlo Kovačević.
-The original design can be found on Figma: [News Website Design](https://www.figma.com/community/file/1083846628871703375/screeno-video-and-streaming-website-template).
+The original design can be found on Figma: [Design](https://www.figma.com/community/file/1083846628871703375/screeno-video-and-streaming-website-template).